BioComputingUP/CAFA-evaluator/README.md

 only those terms included in the ontology file.
 If the ground truth contains only annotations from one aspect (e.g. "molecular function"), the evaluation is provided only for that aspect.
-The `-max_terms` parameter determines the maximum number of terms that will be considered for each target.
+The `-max_terms` parameter determines the maximum number of terms that will be considered for each target and namespace.
-Parsing stops when the target limit for every ontology is reached.
+Parsing stops when the target limit for every namespace is reached.
 The score is not checked, meaning that terms are not sorted before the check, and the check is performed before propagation.

 The ontology is processed with an internal parser that accepts only the OBO format.
 The following rules are applied:
   - Obsolete terms are always excluded
   - Only "is_a" and "part_of" relationships are considered
-  - Cross-aspect or cross-ontology relationships are always discarded
+  - Cross-aspect (cross-namespace) relationships are always discarded
   - Alternative term IDs are automatically mapped to the main ID

 When information accretion is provided, terms which are not available in the accretion file are